 Before diving into aspect ratios, let’s take a step back and re-review what PCB vias and annular rings are and why they play important roles in your design.

-Vias are holes that are drilled through the traces of PCB layers with the sole purpose of connecting to another trace on another layer.
+Vias are holes that are drilled through the traces of Printed Circuit Board layers with the sole purpose of connecting to another trace on another layer.
 They are often present in HDI multi-layered PCBs which require each layer to be connected in one way or another.
 There are a few variations that come in the form of blind, buried, and through-hole vias.

 Blind Vias: They connect an outer layer of the PCB to an internal layer of the PCB but do not go any further.
-So if we have a four-layered PCB, the first two layers will have holes drilled through the traces, but not the third or fourth.
+So if we have a four-layered Printed Circuit Board, the first two layers will have holes drilled through the traces, but not the third or fourth.

 Buried vias: These connect two or more internal layers to one another.
 Again, in our four-layered PCB, the second and third layers will be drilled and connected, while the outer layers, the first and fourth, won’t show any holes and will simply look like a blank spot on the board.